Bugmark-Simulator/bugmark_simulation/exercise/simulation/webapp/views/consent.md

 # Informed Consent Form

 University of Nebraska at Omaha<br/>
 IRB PROTOCOL # 658-18-EX

 ## Title of this Research Study

-Investigating the influence of signals on market tradng behavior
+Investigating the influence of signals on market trading behavior

 ## Study Participants